jotaen/php-convert/readme.md

     convert('1az7r', 32, 62); // result: 9cbR
     convert(10001011, 2, 8);  // result: 213

-You can also create the default bases as objects:
+You can also create the default bases as distinct objects:

     $from = default_base(10);
     $to   = default_base(16);
     convert(123, $from, $to);
     // result: 7b

 The value-range for default bases is from 1 to 90.
-(If you break this range, an exception will be thrown.)
+(If you break this range, an exception will be thrown!)

 ### Custom bases ###